 Around one million barrels of oil and roughly 8% of liquefied natural gas pass through the canal each day, which represents about 12% of the global trade.
 The grounding and blockage of the Ever Given is estimated to have cost an eye watering $6.7 million a minute in lost trade!

-Do you know any interesting facts about the Suez Canal?
+Do you know any fun facts about the Suez Canal?
 Share them in the comments below!